knyete/Micropython-scheduler/README.md

 V1.04 27th Feb 2016.
 Now performs garbage collection to reduce heap fragmentation.
 Improved scheduling algorithm.
 Threads can now pause, resume and kill other threads.
 Simplified usage.

+# Project Status (Jan 2017)

+The official way to write code using cooperative multi tasking is to use uasyncio.
+Until recently this was unsuitable for hardware interfacing but this is no longer the case.
+Consequently this project is now somewhat redundant although some may still wish to use it for a variety of reasons; I will continue to support it but intend no significant new development.

+Currently this scheduler's Poller and Pinblock classes offer lower latency than is possible with uasyncio.
+(These objects are tested on every yield to the scheduler whereas uasyncio polling mechanisms are scheduled for testing.
+They are queried in round-robin fashion with all other pending coroutines).
+Work is in progress to offer a mechanism to remedy this with enhancements to uasycio's IORead mechanism.

+Some code and tutorial information on uasyncio may be found [here](https://github.com/peterhinch/micropython-async).

 # Introduction

 Many embedded systems use cooperative multi tasking.
 A scheduler running concurrent threads